theforeman/foremanctl/README.md

 ## Deployment

-This setup usess Vagrant to create a basic VM for running the deployment on:
+This setup uses Vagrant to create a basic VM for running the deployment on:

 ```
 vagrant up quadlet